10 resources in Legal Aid

 Regional Area Agency on Aging serving older adults and individuals with disabilities.
 Provides Medicare/Medicaid counseling, benefits screening, care management, long-term care planning, elder abuse prevention, and connections to home-delivered meals, senior day centers, home care, transportation, legal services, and nutrition programs.
 Call Aging Answers helpline for assistance.

-Need help finding legal aid?
+Need additional help finding legal aid?

 Call 211